Incidence and trends

 Unsafe abortion and its consequences

-- Induced abortion is medically safe when WHO-recommended methods are used by trained persons, less safe when only one of those two criteria is met, and least safe when neither are met.
+- Induced abortion is medically safe when WHO-recommended methods are used by trained persons, less safe when only one of those two criteria is met, and least safe when neither is met.

 - As of 2010–2014, the majority (89%) of abortions in Eastern Asia—which includes China—are safe.
-In South-Central Asia, less than half of abortions are safe.3
+In Southern and Central Asia together, less than half of abortions are safe.3

 - In 2012, approximately eight per 1,000 women of reproductive age in Asia (excluding Eastern Asia) were treated for complications from unsafe abortion.
 In all, about 4.6 million women in the region are treated for such complications each year.4